 Does hotboxing get you higher?

 Many people assume that hotboxing will make you higher.
 It makes sense, right?
 Sitting in a room that’s filled with marijuana smoke would make you more high than if you smoke in a room that’s NOT filled with smoke?
 In 2015, researchers at John Hopkins University put this theory to the test.
 They gathered two cannabis smokers to participate in a study.
 They gave them 10 joints to smoke over the course of an hour.
 One person was situated in a small room with no ventilation aka: a hotbox setting.
 The other was in a room with ventilation, allowing the smoke to escape.
-After an hour, they analyzed their results and found that the smoker who was in the hotboxing room was not higher than the one who was in the normal room.
-They wrote, “Data from active smokers who participated in multiple sessions were analyzed together and are presented together because their levels of cannabinoid exposure did not significantly differ as a function of room ventilation.”
+After an hour, they analyzed there results and found that the smoker who was in the hotboxing room was not higher than the one who was in the normal room.
+They wrote, “Data from active smokers who participated in multiple sessions were analyzed together and are presented together because there levels of cannabinoid exposure did not significantly differ as a function of room ventilation.”